jakubhopcias/Team_generator/README.txt

 ----------
-TEAM GENERATOR 0.1
+TEAM GENERATOR 0.2
 ----------
 Description:
 	This program allows you to generate two random teams from a list of names.
 It is written in Python and uses the random library to shuffle the names and divide them into two teams.
 I would like to expand the project: add an API or make it work for odd number of names.
-This is my first project through which i would like to create something usefull and know Github better
+This is my first project, which i hope will develop my python skills and get to know Github better.
 ----------
 Requirements:
 - Python 3.x